ci7lus/ironpipe/README.md

 ### defineComponent

-`defineComponent` is a function for defining type-safe components.
+`defineComponent` is a function for defining type-safe component.

 ```ts
 import { defineComponent } from "ironpipe"